 South facing gardens can be just as tricky to nail, and if your garden doesn’t provide respite, finding shade is vital so that dining and sitting out are comfortable experiences.

-Both structures and planting, and sometimes a combination of the two, can introduce shade that makes the garden usable for more activities, more family members, and for longer hours.
+Both structures and planting, and sometimes a combination of the two, can introduce shade that makes the garden and surrounding yard more enjoyable.

 To provide an area of shade, consider including features such as pergolas and gazebos, as well as adding a roof to a patio or deck.
 A fence or wall can also introduce shade at certain times of the day, so can be useful in a location you use early or later in the day.